How to Find Your EIN Number? (Step by Step Guide)

 3. Do an Online Search

-Any business registered with the Securities and Exchange Commission (SEC) must submit a tax ID number in their paperwork.
-The SEC's Electronic Data Gathering, Analysis, and Retrieval (EDGAR) system will have the company's EIN on file, along with other information [2].
+Any business registered with the Securities and Exchange Commission (SEC) is required to include a tax ID number in their filings.
+The SEC's EDGAR system stores all of that information and it's free to search [4].

 4. Search Public Record

-Since most businesses apply for state and local licenses and permits, the EIN must be listed in the record.
+Most businesses apply for state and local licenses and permits, and EINs are typically listed in those filings.
+It's not the fastest route, but it works.

-If you have an LLC, you should read our article and find an answer if you need an EIN for an LLC.
+If you have an LLC, you should read our article and determine if you need an EIN for an LLC.

 FAQs